One of the first things that people call and ask is, “What do I do when I am charged with a DUI”

 The crime of Driving Under the Influence or “DUI” is likely the most commonly charged crime in Pennsylvania.
-With law enforcement and legislatures aggressively targeting DUI offenders -people from all walks of life and at all levels of impairment or intoxication are being arrested and prosecuted.
+With law enforcement targeting DUI offenders – people from all walks of life are being arrested and prosecuted.

 Anyone who is arrested and charged with a DUI is going to have concerns about what they will be facing moving forward.
 Will I go to jail?
 How much is this going to cost?
 Will my employer find out?
 How long will I lose my license for?
 All of these are normal concerns of a first offender or of someone who has prior driving under the influence convictions or arrest.
 Further, not only are these normal . . . they are questions that are important for you to have answers to.
-The following bullet points are meant to provide a few concerns that should be taken into consideration during the time after being arrested/charged with a DUI.
+Some things you can do.

 1. Write down as much as you can about what you remember from the evening of the arrest.
 When determining what the best course of action or litigation strategy is for your case every detail may matter and may impact your case or the way in which your criminal defense lawyer proceeds.
 Nothing is insignificant.

 2. Contact and hire an attorney.
 DUI cases may be common but they still impact your livelihood, reputation, finances and liberty.
 Now is the time to find an attorney who you trust to protect your interests and defend you in your case.
 There are no guarantees in criminal law.
-Do not trust someone who tells you what you want to hear just to take your money.
 Now is the time that you need to have your questions answered and understand what the different potential outcomes may be.
-While a strategy should be put in place quickly it is important to still understand that we as criminal defense lawyers do not always have all the information needed at this point in order to properly decide how is best to proceed this early on.
+While a strategy should be put in place quickly it is important to still understand that we as criminal defense lawyers do not always have all the information needed immeidately in order to properly decide how is best to proceed this early on.

 3. Ask questions.
 There is no question that you have that shouldn’t be asked.
 This is a significant event for you and the outcome very well may impact you in some manner for the remainder of your life.
 You do not want to look back in a few years and question what you did and/or why you didn’t do something with your case.
 No attorney worth hiring will make you uncomfortable or be bothered by your questions.
-Some things to think about (not an exhaustive list):
+Some things to think about:

 c.
 Trial issues